tekhnus/yeda/README.md

 ## Usage

-To select 25 sentences from tne book and make English-to-Russian Anki cards:
+To select 25 sentences from the book and create English-to-Russian Anki cards from them:
 ```
 ./scripts/run -anki -src English -dst Russian -n 25 some-book.txt >cards.txt
 ```

-To see a debug report showing the selected sentences and the learning curve:
+To see the debug report showing the selected sentences and the learning curve:
 ```
 ./scripts/run -report some-book.txt
 ```